hazelcast/hazelcast-kubernetes/README.md

 There are 2 properties to configure the plugin:
  * `service-dns` (required): service DNS, usually in the form of `SERVICE-NAME.NAMESPACE.svc.cluster.local`
  * `service-dns-time` (optional): custom time for how long the DNS Lookup is checked
- * `service-port`: Specifies the port on which Hazelcast is run; if not specified, the default port `5701` is used

 **Note**: In this README, only XML configurations are presented, however you can achieve exactly the same effect using Java-based configurations.